jlquaccia/jq2016/_portfolio/themusicproject.md

 ## Problem

 I have always felt that the main problem with a lot of music applications out there was content.
 Several apps may appear cool and exciting but this means very little if core content is lacking.
-If a user wants to find a concert to go to this weekend they would like the piece of mind of knowing that the concerts being suggested to them cover the <span class="underline">**entire**</span> scope of upcoming shows that weekend, not just what is relative to the content on the site only.
+If a user wants to find a concert to go to this weekend they would like the peace of mind of knowing that the concerts being suggested to them cover the <span class="underline">**entire**</span> scope of upcoming shows that weekend within their area, not just what is relative to the content on the site only.

 ## Solution